 Videos of the principal talks have been posted to YouTube and can be accessed here:

 The papers delivered on the day are published in AQC 131.

 Tercentenary Conference on the History of Freemasonry

 Celebrating 300 Years of the Grand Lodge of England

 The three-day conference held jointly by Quatuor Coronati and Queens’ College closed on 11 September 2016 having brought together scholars from across the world to speak on the history and development of Freemasonry.
 More than 160 delegates and guests attended, and the proceedings have now been published.
-Correspondence Circle members are able to purchase the book, Reflections on 300 Years of Freemasonry, at a discount from Lewis Masonic.
+The book of the Conference – Reflections on 300 Years of Freemasonry – is now sold out!

 Alongside a full programme of excellent lectures, the highlights of the weekend included a formal dinner at Queens’, Ric Berman’s Prestonian Lecture at Bateman Street attended by the Provincial Grand Master of Cambridgeshire and his team, the PGM and PGS of Leicestershire, and the GMs of Italy and Japan, among other distinguished attendees.

-Photographs courtesy of David Peabody and David Peck.
+Photographs courtesy of Shawn Eyer, David Peabody and David Peck.

 Join or Renew your Membership of Q.C.C.C.Join or renew

 Make a Donation